tjomson/pcpp/week05/readme.md

 ## Goals

 The goals of this lecture are:

 * Motivate the need for performance measurements
+* Enable to perform performance measurements of your own code
-* Show benchmarks for a number of Java concepts including: some math functions, object creation, threads, an algorithm for computing prime factors and a search algorithm.
+* Enable to  benchmark a number of Java concepts including: some math functions, object creation, threads,  an algorithm for computing prime factors and a search algorithm.
 * Introduce the statistics of benchmarking (normal distribution, mean and variance).
 * Make you aware off some pitfalls when using floating point numbers